DeploySentinel/cypress-quarantine/README.md

     ...
 }
 ```
-The plugin has the ability to create a distinctive test ID through the use of `getTestId`,
+The key is a unique test ID derived from `getTestId`.
-which is derived from the hierarchical titles of nested tests.
-In the API response, the test ID serves as the primary identifier that corresponds to a boolean value indicating
-whether the test case should be quarantined or not.
+And the value indicates whether the test case should be skipped (quarantined).

-### API Response Top Level Key
+### Top Level API Key
-In case the API response includes top level key, for example:
+In case the API response has top level key attached, for example:
 ```
 {
     data: {